Chef Dina

 Wash and cut up leeks- make sure you use the whole leek, as many recipes call for only the pale green part.
 No point in wasting it!

 Peel and cut up potatoes and add to the pot along with the nutmeg, pepper, and chicken stock.
-Bring to a boil and reduce to simmer, covered, until potatoes are super tender.
+Bring to a boil and reduce to simmer until potatoes are super tender.
 Use an immersion blender to puree, but leave some chunks.
 Finish with a cup of milk, if desired, or add more water or stock until desired consistency.
 I like it thick :)

 **Want to make this even better???
 ADD BACON! instead of oil or butter to sautee the leeks in...

 cut up a bunch of bacon into little pieces and sautee it in the pot until crispy.
 Remove bacon with a slotted spoon and drain on paper towels to reserve for later.
 Sautee the leeks in the bacon grease and add the bacon bits back to the soup after it is finished.
+Clearly, I'm big on the bacon...this is the 3rd time I have mentioned it.

 This recipe makes a lot of soup (unless you are pregnant, like me, and go through 4 quarts yourself in 48 hours...).
-I always keep quart sized mason jars on hand for freezing soup...just leave an inch of room at the top.
-This is a great way to store soup because you can just stick the jar of frozen soup in a pot of boiling water to defrost it in a hurry.
+I always keep quart sized mason jars on hand for freezing soup...just leave an inch or 2 of room at the top.
+This is a great way to store soup because you can just stick the jar of frozen soup in a pot of water to defrost it in a hurry.
 Forget the plastic tupperware and give your microwave a break.

 Enjoy!
 It's chilly out there!